oksusoo1/fireflutter/README.md

 - Since the Firebase libraries need to run on an actual device or emulator, we developped our own unit test & UI test.

-- We use `Getx` for our development and we do test with it.
+- We use `Getx` for the example app development and we use it to the test.
-  - There are `AppController` which holds memory data.
+  - There are `example/lib/app.controller.dart` which holds memory data of example app.
   - When test runs, the test drives screen changes and check if the data of the screen is set properly.